perusio/drupal-with-nginx/README.md

       rewrites that need to use URI components.

    9. IPv6 and IPv4 support.

+   10. Support for **private file** serving in drupal.

-   10. Use of UNIX sockets in `/tmp/` subdirectory with permissions **700**, i.e., accessible only to the user running the process.
+   11. Use of UNIX sockets in `/tmp/` subdirectory with permissions **700**, i.e., accessible only to the user running the process.
    You may consider the
    [init script](github.com/perusio/php-fastcgi-debian-script) that I make available here on github that launches the PHP FastCGI daemon and spawns new instances as required.

 ## Secure HTTP aka SSL/TLS support